- Where is Nepal located? Where is Nepal in Asia?

 Beautiful, budget-friendly, and with a mind-boggling range of activities on offer, Nepal is the perfect holiday destination.
 The government and the people are tourist-friendly and travelers can expect a safe trip.
 Nepal is one of the safest destinations for solo female travelers.
 It is also the perfect destination for family vacations and MICE tours.

-As the tourism industry is one of the biggest revenue earner in Nepal, the government together with private stakeholders have been developing the tourism infrastructure and introducing better policies to lure visitors to the country.
+As the tourism industry is one of the biggest revenue earners in Nepal, the government together with private stakeholders have been developing the tourism infrastructure and introducing better policies to lure visitors to the country.
 Nepal also has a vast army of well-trained service providers and guides.

 To provide safety and security to tourists visiting Nepal a special unit in the police force known as the ‘Tourist Police’ has been specially created.
 They are stationed at the major tourist hubs in the cities and towns ever ready to aid tourists in need of help.